ans-lee/nomad/README.md

 On the page redirected by the "My Profile" button earlier, you can also change your details there in case you made a mistake when signing up.

-**NOTE:** For events where their end date and time past, they will no longer show up on the map or in your Created Events page.
+**NOTE:** For events where their end date and time has past, they will no longer show up on the map or in your Created Events page.
 This is not a bug.

 ## Technology